-Holiday Alert: Undercover Video Shows Cruel & Filthy Conditions inside a Minnesota Turkey Breeding Factory Farm
+Undercover Video Shows Cruel & Filthy Conditions inside Hargin, Inc. – a MN Turkey Breeding Factory Farm

-In 2013, a COK undercover investigator worked inside Hargin, Inc., a turkey breeding factory farm in Minnesota, the top turkey-producing state in the US.
-At Hargin, an estimated 25,000 female turkeys are locked inside five sheds, forced to live in cruel and filthy conditions.
+In 2013, a COK undercover investigator worked inside Hargin, Inc., a turkey breeding factory farm in Pope County, Minnesota, the top turkey-producing state in the US.
+At Hargin, an estimated 25,000 female turkeys are locked inside massive sheds, forced to live in cruel and filthy conditions.

 Turkeys raised on factory farms are bred to grow obese so quickly, they can no longer mate naturally.
 Instead, they’re artificially inseminated – as shown in our video, this is a violent and frightening process that involves grabbing hens by their legs, shackling them upside down, and using a plastic tube to inseminate them.